-In the Guardian yesterday was a piece from Richard Norton-Taylor, the papers Security Editor, in which he describes how the MoD is planning to add ‘cheaper plans and catapults’ to reduce cost from the F35B.
+In the Guardian yesterday was a piece from Richard Norton-Taylor, the papers Security Editor, in which he describes how the MoD is planning to add ‘cheaper planes and catapults’ to reduce cost from the F35B.

 It’s a rehash of the F18/Rafale/F35C story from a few weeks ago and therefore likely complete nonsense, but in the pre SDSR news vacuum any bit of tat qualifies as ‘insight’

-I do wonder why our defence journalists just repeat tittle tattle rather than ask questions, like these for instance
+I do wonder why our defence journalists just repeat tittle-tattle rather than ask questions, like these for instance

 - How does changing the design and construction of CVF at this late stage save money